Paramount Animation: Brian Robbins/Ramsey Ann Naito era (2021–2025)

+Its tenth film, Smurfs, was released on July 18, 2025.
+It received generally negative reviews from critics and failed grossing only $105 million worldwide on a $58 million budget.

+David Ellison/Jennifer Dodge era (2025–present)

+After the merger of Paramount and Skydance was completed on August 7, 2025, David Ellison replaced Brian Robbins as the new CEO and chairman of Paramount Pictures.
+For the short term, Ramsey Ann Naito would remain as the president of Paramount Animation while stepping down from her role as president of Nickelodeon Animation Studio.
+Skydance Animation would continue to be operated separately under John Lasseter and focus on its multi-year output deal with Netflix.

+On October 29, 2025, following mass layoffs at parent company Paramount Skydance, Naito announced she would be stepping down as president of Paramount Animation, with her saying in a note to staff, "I want to share with you that I am leaving the company and closing this very special chapter with all of you."

+On November 11, 2025, former president of Spin Master Entertainment and Consumer Products Jennifer Dodge has been named the new President of Paramount Animation, stepping into the role vacated by Naito at the end of October during the sweeping Paramount Skydance layoffs of some 1,000 employees.

 Logo

 Initially, Paramount Animation did not have its own opening logo.
-Its first six features just used the standard Paramount logo.
+Its first four features (as well as 2024's Transformers One) just used the standard Paramount logo.

 On September 19, 2019, Paramount Animation introduced a new animated logo featuring a character nicknamed "Star Skipper".
 When Mireille Soria came to Paramount Animation, one of the first goals set by Jim Gianopulos was to make a logo for the division.
 The crew wanted to put a female character in the logo because the studio's team is mostly female, and according to Soria, it captures "the magic" of the division.
 The logo and the character of Star Skipper were designed by Captain Underpants: The First Epic Movie lead visual development artist and art director Christopher Zibach and animated by ATK PLN and Reel FX Creative Studios.
-This logo debuted in front of The SpongeBob Movie: Sponge on the Run in 2020.
-The logo's music is the same as the standard Paramount Pictures logo, which is composed by Michael Giacchino.
+The music is the same as the standard Paramount Pictures logo, which is composed by Michael Giacchino.
+This logo debuted in front of The SpongeBob Movie: Sponge on the Run in 2020 and appeared in the next three films: 2021's Rumble, 2023's Under the Boardwalk (except theatrical prints, which used the 2008 Nickelodeon Movies logo instead), and 2024's The Tiger's Apprentice.

+Starting with 2025's Smurfs, an updated version of the Paramount Animation logo was introduced, with the Star Skipper mascot being quietly retired, and the logo now starts with the standard Paramount Pictures logo before transitioning into the Paramount Animation logo.